manbrk/ngBuddhaTt/README.md

 - Validation on Add Product page
 - Ability to set different image for the product, by paste a url-link into image field on Add or Edit page
 - If link on image is incorrect, some placeholder showed

+- If all Products was deleted, push "Reset Localstorage" button and update page

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.